eluinstra/ebms-core/readme.txt

 -	Manifest inspection

 Remarks:
--	duplicate messages will always be eliminated
+-	Duplicate messages will always be eliminated
--	partyName is required in the CPA and must be unique
 -	Extendable to support other communication protocols

 ===============